funkshelper/woodcoin-historical/README.md

 ## Note for Developers

 If you are on a low-bandwidth connection and only want to download the source files,, the easiest way to do so is to use svn instead of git to pull the repository.
-The below command will get everything but /bins, for instance:
+The below command will get everything, for instance:

 ```svn checkout https://github.com/funkshelper/woodcoin/trunk/contrib &&
    svn checkout https://github.com/funkshelper/woodcoin/trunk/src &&